jgarrow/React-Redux-App/README.md

-For this project, I used the [pokeapi](https://pokeapi.co/).
+For this project, I used React and [pokeapi](https://pokeapi.co/).
 This API was particularly challenging because of the sheer amount of information and the way all of the endpoints are set up.
-Not all of the information pertaining to each pokemon is available at one endpoint, so I had to make queries to multiple different endpoints in order to get all of the information I wanted.
+Not all of the information pertaining to each Pokémon is available at one endpoint, so I had to make queries to multiple different endpoints in order to get all of the information I wanted.
 For the styling, I used the styling done by [Eric Varela](https://codepen.io/siliconunicorn/pen/VqoxXP) in order to save myself some time so that I could focus my efforts on practicing Redux.
+The only changes I made were refactoring the vanilla CSS to Styled Components, as well as adding some animated transitions for the Pokédex entries, evolutions, and moves.

+This project was built from a project prompt for Lambda School.
+No code was provided in advance.
+The instructions for the project are found below:

 # Module Project: Async Redux - React Redux App